tqa236/r_exercism/diamond/README.md

 # Diamond

+Welcome to Diamond on Exercism's R Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 The diamond kata takes as its input a letter, and outputs it in a diamond shape.
 Given a letter, it prints a diamond starting with 'A', with the supplied letter at the widest point.

 ## Requirements

-* The first row contains one 'A'.
+- The first row contains one 'A'.
-* The last row contains one 'A'.
+- The last row contains one 'A'.
-* All rows, except the first and last, have exactly two identical letters.
+- All rows, except the first and last, have exactly two identical letters.
-* All rows have as many trailing spaces as leading spaces.
+- All rows have as many trailing spaces as leading spaces.
 (This might be 0).
-* The diamond is horizontally symmetric.
+- The diamond is horizontally symmetric.
-* The diamond is vertically symmetric.
+- The diamond is vertically symmetric.
-* The diamond has a square shape (width equals height).
+- The diamond has a square shape (width equals height).
-* The letters form a diamond shape.
+- The letters form a diamond shape.
-* The top half has the letters in ascending order.
+- The top half has the letters in ascending order.
-* The bottom half has the letters in descending order.
+- The bottom half has the letters in descending order.
-* The four corners (containing the spaces) are triangles.
+- The four corners (containing the spaces) are triangles.

 ## Examples